mattyHerzig/SCU-Schedule-Helper/next-extension/readme.txt

-install dependencies using npm: npm install
+Install dependencies using npm: npm install

-run locally: npm run dev
+Run locally: npm run dev
-this will run locally here: http://localhost:3000/
+This will run locally here: http://localhost:3000/

-build and import to chrome extension: npm run build click load unpacked and load out folder
+Build and import to chrome extension: npm run buildall Or, to just build the react content scripts: npm run refreshcs Or, to just build the extension without the react content scripts: npm run build Or, to just refresh the service worker and public files: npm run refreshpb Click load unpacked and load out folder